le717/Blocks/Documentation/Format-Details.md

 * The first and last lines of the files can be safely removed without the game crashing.

+* Files with a lowercase `.txt` will be loaded and used.

 * All blocks must be indented to the left, that is, the first letter must be to the left of the other letter in a blank area.
 However, blocks on the left corner must be indented to the right, with the second letter offset to the right of the other letter, also in a blank area
 (more on that in [**Building With Blocks**](Tutorial.md))